Q.1. The enzyme enterokinase helps in conversion of

 Q.5.
 Identify the cells whose secretion protects the lining of the gastrointestinal tract from various enzymes.

 (a) Duodenal cells

 (d) Oxyntic cells

-Fig: Goblet CellGoblet cells or mucous cells are present throughout the epithelium of gastric glands and secrete mucus, which protects gastro-intestinal lining from enzymatic action.
+Goblet CellGoblet cells or mucous cells are present throughout the epithelium of gastric glands and secrete mucus, which protects the gastrointestinal lining from enzymatic action.

-Q.3.
-Match the items given in column I with those in column II and choose the correct option.
-(2019)
+Q.6.
+Match the items given in Column I with those in Column II and choose the correct option.

 (a) A-iii, B-iv, C-ii, D-i